SheetJS/sheetjs/demos/function/README.md

 that the "last mile" conversion between JSON data and spreadsheet files is independent from the main application.

-The most obvious architecture would split off the JSON data conversion as a separate microservice or application.
+The straightforward architecture would split off the JSON data conversion as a separate microservice or application.
 Since it is only needed when an import or export is requested, and since the process itself is relatively independent from the rest of a typical service, a "Serverless" architecture makes a great fit.
-Since the "function" is separate from the rest of the application, it is easy to integrate into a platform built in Java or Go or Python or another language!
+Since the "function" is separate from the rest of the application, it can be integrated into a platform built in Java or Go or Python or another language!

 This demo discusses general architectures and provides examples for popular commercial systems and self-hosted alternatives.
 The examples are merely